 - “But Deborah, my students like the stop light system!”
 I tend to think that perhaps students get used to it and learn to roll with the punches but the reality is no one “likes” having their failures displayed for others to see.
 Sally elaborates in the Bam Radio interview by saying that if you were to walk into the teacher’s lounge and see a chart displaying your failure to perform on the wall, you would not be too happy about that one bit.
 You would have a choice to stay, leave, complain but kids are not given that choice.

 - Publicly displaying a child’s negative behavior ultimately destroys self-esteem and self-respect.
-It is degrading and doesn’t reflect true child development which needs to recognize all the small successes and failures that are a natural part of growing up.
-Growth and Development isn’t black and white or green, yellow, and red.
+It is degrading and does not reflect true child development which needs to recognize all the small successes and failures that are a natural part of growing up.
+Growth and Development is not black and white or green, yellow, and red.
 Charts like the stop light system essentially indicates to everyone in the room that someone has failed today and there is no room for failure in this classroom or that someone has had a successful day and to be successful, you must be like everyone else.

 The list really does go on and on as to why behavior management systems such as the stop light system or any other system that monitors behavior by publicly displaying progress is risky business.
 Be sure to listen to the Bam Radio Show for more details.

 Even with all the very good reasons shared above as to why visual behavior management systems should not be used in the classroom, I can tell you that my reason for not using one is not any of those reasons.
-I don’t use them because…
+I do not use them because…

-- I would be terrible at it; behavior isn’t a right-or-wrong, red-yellow-green proposition.
+- I would be terrible at it; behavior is not a right-or-wrong, red-yellow-green proposition.
 It is a learning process.

-- It doesn’t keep our classroom emotionally safe; the classroom must always be a place where children can work through issues, make mistakes, test limits and yet trust, without question, that they will be loved, supported, guided, redirected, respected, protected.
+- It does not keep our classroom emotionally safe; the classroom must always be a place where children can work through issues, make mistakes, test limits and yet trust, without question, that they will be loved, supported, guided, redirected, respected, protected.

-- It doesn’t promote healthy and competent self-regulation skills; meaningful self-control and behavior management must come from somewhere deep within the child.
+- It does not promote healthy and competent self-regulation skills; meaningful self-control and behavior management must come from somewhere deep within the child.

 - For me personally, it is building a sense of community and promoting self-regulation from day one.
 Understanding that my role is to connect with children, to help them connect with me and each other, and through that connection we will build a safe place to play and learn together.
 I will be sharing a workshop on Building Community in December (if not sooner) so be sure to check back!

 - Sally Haughey mentions on the Bam Radio interview her Safe Pockets behavior management system as an alternative approach.
-I haven’t read through the material but perhaps you would like to check it out.
+I have not read through the material but perhaps you would like to check it out.
 You can view an Overview of Safe Pockets here.

-- Check out this previous post on challenging behaviors for lots of tips 0n managing challenging behaviors around the classroom (scroll to the bottom of the post for even more links on the topic).
+- Check out this previous post on challenging behaviors for lots of tips on managing challenging behaviors around the classroom.